Precise Attribute Intensity Control in Large Language Models via Targeted Representation Editing: Abstract

 \section{Abstract}

-Precise attribute intensity control—generating Large Language Model (LLM) outputs with specific, user-defined attribute intensities—is crucial for AI systems adaptable to diverse user expectations.
-Current LLM alignment methods, however, typically provide only directional or open-ended guidance, failing to reliably achieve exact attribute intensities.
+Precise attribute intensity control—generating Large Language Model (LLM) outputs with user-defined attribute intensities—is crucial for AI systems adaptable to diverse user expectations.
+Current LLM alignment methods, however, typically provide only directional or open-ended guidance, failing to achieve exact attribute intensities.
 We address this limitation with three key designs: (1) reformulating precise attribute intensity control as a target-reaching problem, rather than simple maximization; (2) training a lightweight value function via temporal-difference learning to predict final attribute intensity scores from partial generations, thereby steering LLM outputs; and (3) employing gradient-based interventions on hidden representations to navigate the model precisely towards specific attribute intensity targets.
-Our method enables fine-grained, continuous control over attribute intensities, moving beyond simple directional alignment.
+We enable fine-grained, continuous control over attribute intensities, moving beyond simple directional alignment.
 Experiments on \llama and \PHI confirm our method's ability to steer text generation to user-specified attribute intensities with high accuracy.
 Finally, we demonstrate efficiency enhancements across three downstream tasks: preference data synthesis, Pareto frontier approximation and optimization, and distillation of aligned behaviors for intervention-free inference.
-Our code is available on \href{https://github.com/Pre-Control/pre-control}{https://github.com/Pre-Control/pre-control}.
+We release our code on \href{https://github.com/Pre-Control/pre-control}{https://github.com/Pre-Control/pre-control}.